-During Railway Post Office weekend, forty years after Railway Post Office (RPO) operations stopped, the Illinois Railway Museum will reenact “on the fly” mail pickup with a working RPO car on a restored train powered by a 100-year-old steam locomotive.
+During Railway Post Office weekend, forty years after Railway Post Office (RPO) operations stopped, the Illinois Railway Museum will reenact “on the fly” mail pickup with a working RPO car.
 Since 2007, retired postal clerks from the Railway Mail Service have returned to the museum to make one last catch.
 As one said, “it was a thrill – something I haven’t done in forty years!”

 Soon after railroads appeared in the 1830s they started moving the mail.
 At the time of the Civil War, besides moving the mail, the railroads built rolling post offices to sort mail along the route.
 Special railroad cars called Railway Post Offices employed postal workers to sort and handle mail while in transit.
 At station stops they would pick up and drop off mail.
 At places they didn’t stop, they would pick up mail on the fly, “grabbing” mail bags from a special bracket without stopping the train.